act65/diy-uni-18/README.md

-Self-taught course in data science and related math.
+Course in data science, machine learning and related math.

 ## Semester 1